Mpox (formerly Monkeypox)

 Treatment

-If you are exposed to Mpox, getting vaccinated within 4 days of first exposure will provide the highest chance of avoiding the disease.
+If you are exposed to mpox but have not been vaccinated, getting vaccinated within 4 days of first exposure will provide the highest chance of avoiding the disease or reducing the symptoms.
+Visit our mpox vaccination page or contact your local sex worker organisation for more information.

 How might this impact my work?